-Applications should be submitted via the FDLE Subgrant Information Management ON-line (SIMON) grant management system by October 31, 2019.
-When submitting your application in SIMON, please use announcement code PREA1920.
+Applications should be submitted via the FDLE Subgrant Information Management ON-line (SIMON) grant management system by August 31, 2021.
+When submitting your application in SIMON, please use announcement code 2020PREA.

-NOTE: Our application process has changed.
-Signature pages and mailed copies are NOT required at the time of application submission.
+NOTE: Signature pages and mailed copies are NOT required at the time of application submission.
 The OCJG grant manager will request signature pages after a complete review of the application and prior to approval.